zitadel/zitadel/docs/docs/quickstarts/login/angular.md

 ...
 ```

 If you decide to use it provide the service in the `app.module` and make sure it gets initialized first using angulars `APP_INITIALIZER`.
+See the reference implementation in the [example](https://github.com/caos/zitadel-examples/tree/main/angular).

 ```ts